Samuel Rutherford: Writings

-Rutherford's political book Lex, Rex, or The Law and the Prince (1644) was written in response to John Maxwell's Sacro-Sanctum Regus Majestas (1644).
-It justified defensive wars and presented a theory of limited government and constitutionalism.
-It raised Rutherford to eminence as a philosophical thinker.
-After the Restoration, the authorities burned Lex, Rex and cited Rutherford for high treason, but his death intervened before the charge could be tried.
-Rutherford was vehemently opposed to liberty of conscience and his A Free Disputation against Pretended Liberty of Conscience (1649) has been described as "perhaps the ablest defence of persecution ever to appear in a protestant nation" and "the ablest defence of persecution during the seventeenth century."
+Rutherford's political book Lex, Rex, or The Law and the Prince (1644) was written in response to John Maxwell's Sacro-Sanctum Regum Majestas (1644) and raised Rutherford to eminence as a political thinker.
+It justified defensive wars and active resistance to lawfully constituted authority, and presented a theory of limited government and constitutionalism.
+After the Restoration, it was burned at Edinburgh and St. Andrews by the hand of the common hangman, and after his death it was put on the University of Oxford's list of prohibited books.

+"Lex Rex" has sometimes confused commentators into thinking that Rutherford was in favour of civil liberty.
+Instead, Rutherford advocated the Two Kingdoms ideal of Church and State popularized in Scotland by Andrew Melville.
+This occurs in a number of his works, but can be seen most easily in the second half of his "Due Right of Presbyteries" (1644).
+While it forbade the king from holding an office in the Church, it also made him responsible for overseeing and enforcing the true religion.

+Not surprisingly, Rutherford was vehemently opposed to liberty of conscience.
+His A Free Disputation against Pretended Liberty of Conscience (1649) opposed the views of Roger Williams and others, and has been described as "perhaps the ablest defence of persecution ever to appear in a protestant nation" and as "the ablest defence of persecution during the seventeenth century."
 It raised the ire of John Milton, who named Rutherford in his sonnet on the forcers of conscience in the Long Parliament.

-Rutherford also was a strong supporter of the divine right of Presbyterianism (the idea that the Presbyterian form of church government is mandated in the Bible), and was involved in written controversies over church government with the New England Independents (or Congregationalists).
-His A Peaceable Plea for Paul's Presbytery in Scotland (1642) was followed by his Due Right of Presbyteries (1644), Divine Right of Church Government and Excommunication (1648) and A Survey of "A Survey of that Sum of Church Discipline" penned by Thomas Hooker (1655), with not only Hooker but also John Cotton and Richard Mather writing books against Rutherford's view of church government.
+Rutherford was also a strong supporter of the divine right Presbyterianism (the idea that the Presbyterian form of church government is mandated in the Bible).
+He was involved in written controversies over church government with the New England Independents (or Congregationalists).
+His works in this area were A Peaceable Plea for Paul's Presbytery in Scotland (1642), followed by the Due Right of Presbyteries (1644), the Divine Right of Church Government and Excommunication (1648) and A Survey of 'A Survey of that Sum of Church Discipline' penned by Thomas Hooker (1655).
+New England Congregationalists responding to Rutherford included not only Thomas Hooker but also John Cotton and Richard Mather.